kimptoc/wowactivityfeed/readme.txt

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
 - fb to twitter, ok?

+- use lastModified from DB to tell armory when we want an update (?)

+- stats of numbers of each error kind
+- number of registered, number in armory history
+- db stats/size
+- numbers for last hour
+- oldest entry (was it yesterday?)

 - log to db when armory requested/stats of armory calls made -- save count of calls per load, with date saved